 Many find Great Vespers to be a good introduction to the style and feel of Orthodox worship, others like to jump right in to the Divine Liturgy.
 Either is just fine.
 More importantly, when you come, don’t worry about “getting” it all at once.
 If you would like to follow along in a service book, do so, but mostly just let the flow of the prayer, hymns, and ritual wash over you.
-A wise woman often tells visitors: “Come at least three weeks in row, then you will begin to know.”
+A wise woman often tells visitors: “Come at least three time, preferably three weeks in a row, then you will begin to know.”

 Read More about Great Vespers or Orthros or Divine Liturgy.
 (Linked articles coming soon!)

 I'm shy, can I just come and pray quietly?

 Yes, please do.
 But our parishioners do tend to be a friendly bunch, so please be patient with us in our enthusiasm.

 You may find it helpful to read the article "Twelve Things I Wish I'd Known" shortly before your first visit.
 When you are ready to explore further, you might enjoy the series of videos on our "Intro Class 101" page.
 Still, you don't have to study up first; just "come and see," sometimes letting the flow of the prayers, hymns, and ritual wash over you is the best approach.